smirarab/website/research.md

 My focus currently is on using very large datasets that are becoming rapidly common as the cost of sequencing drops.
-What interests me is not only the computational challenges that handling large scale datasets leads to, but also the under-appreciated problem of accuracy: methods developed and tested on small datasets are always have highly accurate when applied to large-scale data.
+What interests me is not only the computational challenges that handling large scale datasets leads to, but also the under-appreciated problem of accuracy: methods developed and tested on small datasets do not always have highly accurate when applied to large-scale data.
-My aim is to develop methods that can handle very large datasets, but also can have high accuracy and model complicated biological processes that could not have been understood with less data.
+My aim is to develop methods that can handle very large datasets, while maintaining high accuracy; this sometimes requires modeling complicated biological processes, which in turns often requires large datasets.

 ## Research Projects